TheRealDodoBird108/TheRealDodoBird108/README.md

 - 👋 Hi, I’m @TheRealDodoBird108 AKA Abdelrhman Mersal
 - 👀 I’m interested in Cyber Security and AI
-- 🌱 I’m currently learning Java and python, although I am indermidant in python.
+- 🌱 I’m currently learning Java,Html,JavaScript, CSS and SQL, although I am indermidant in Java.
 - 💞️ I’m looking to collaborate in any learning material for anyone who is intrested in programing
 - 📫 You can reach me at my disocrd, DodoBird108#6042 or my email abdelrhmanmersal108@gmail.com
 - This is made for GIU Computer Science Students as a summery for what we are taking and also as something for me to keep track of my work on